-(4) On 18 October 2023, the Group entered into a Tokumei Kumiai agreement as an investor in relation to the acquisition of two nursing homes located in Japan for a purchase price of JPY1,766 million (approximately \$16.1 million).
-The acquisition of the properties was completed on 27 October 2023.
-The appraised value of the properties as at 31 December 2023 was determined by Enrix Co., Ltd using discounted cash flow method.
+- On 30 July 2024, the Group entered into a Tokumei Kumiai agreement as an investor in relation to the acquisition of a nursing home located in Japan for a purchase price of JPY2,446.2 million (approximately \$22.1 million).
+The acquisition of the property was completed on 7 August 2024.
+The appraised value of the property as at 31 December 2024 was determined by Enrix Co., Ltd using discounted cash flow method. - On 22 October 2024, the Group entered into a promise of sale and a contract for transfer of shares to acquire eleven nursing homes in France for a purchase price of EUR111.2 million (approximately \$157.1 million).
+The acquisition of the properties was completed on 20 December 2024.
+The appraised value of the properties as at 31 December 2024 was determined by Cushman & Wakefield Valuation France using the income capitalisation and discounted cash flow methods.